jarekratajski/eta_lang_presentation/src/eta_vdz.md

 What I say might be wrong or may not reflect the reality or the future.

-I just tried to do my best.
+I just try to do my best.

-We talk about unfinished product.
+We talk about unfinished product